 The brand's slogan #WhatsMineIsYours perfectly encapsulates this vision, championing the concept that our outfits don't always need to be new to feel new.

 Dior Saddle Bag (£24)

 Ganni Leopard Wrap Dress (£8)

-"As a millennial, I’m of a generation that doesn’t question shared ownership," explained Victoria Prew when asked about the thought process behind founding clothing rental company, Hurr.
-"I've witnessed the rise of disruptive tech-first businesses such as Uber and Airbnb - we rent cars and houses, so why not our wardrobes?"
+"As a millennial, I'm of a generation that doesn't question shared ownership," explained Victoria Prew when asked about the thought process behind the founding of her clothing rental company, Hurr.
+"I've witnessed the rise of disruptive tech-first businesses such as Uber and Airbnb—we rent cars and houses, so why not our wardrobes?"

-Next up, the biggest A/W20 fashion trends you need to know.
+Next up, the biggest autumn/winter 2021 trends you need to know.

 This article originally appeared on Who What Wear